cinemascience/website/docs/source/tutorial_viewers.rst

       doc
       cinema_explorer.html

-The default **data/** directory contains subdirectories with example CDBs to illustrate the range of functionality of Cinema\:Explorer.
+The default **data/** directory contains subdirectories with example CDBs to illustrate the range of functionality of CinemaExplorer.
 Again, each CDB consists of a **data.csv** file and any needed subdirectories for its data artifacts.
-An **image/** directory is common and the **file_types.cdb** includes a **wavelet/** subdirectory with vti files that can be viewed with Cinema\:Explorer.
+An **image/** directory is common and the **file_types.cdb** includes a **wavelet/** subdirectory with vti files that can be viewed with CinemaExplorer.

 .. code:: bash